BEAVER CREEK, Colo. — Three years ago, Marco Sullivan broke through for his first World Cup win in what he figured would be a string of them.

 It took sitting at home most of last season, sidelined with a concussion after a bad crash, to realize something needed to change.
 That he had to get his edge back.

 Fully healthy for the first time in a while, Sullivan is even more determined this season than ever.
 To climb back on the podium again.
 To show that he can be a factor on a U.S. ski team filled with up-and-comers eyeing the 2014 Sochi Olympics, just like him.

 "I can still remember that win and thinking, 'All right, I've arrived.
 I'm here.'
-Got a little cocky," said Sullivan, who had a break from the slopes Tuesday after a downhill training run was scrubbed as workers shaved down sections of the course to help control speed.
+Got a little cocky," said Sullivan, who had the day off Tuesday after a downhill training run was scrubbed as workers shaved down sections of the course to help control speed.
 "The next few years, I don't think I put in the work I should've.

 "But I've turned that around now.
 I'm ready to get back up there."

 Over the offseason, Sullivan committed himself to the gym.
 He even rented a place in Park City, Utah, to be near the team's training center and away from the temptations of Lake Tahoe, Calif., where he was just as likely to fish or water ski as lift weights.

 "I had to put in the effort," he said.

 Because he didn't want to be reminded of his one win over an over.
 Even now, hardly a World Cup race goes by that someone doesn't bring up his victory in France in January 2008.